All posts

 What is IRS Form 5472?
-A plain-English guide for foreign-owned LLC owners
+A jargon-free guide for foreign-owned LLC owners

 If you're a non-US person who owns a US single-member LLC, the IRS likely requires you to file Form 5472 every year — even if you made zero revenue.
 Here's what it is, who needs to file, and what happens if you don't.